nwg/racket-wiki/Racket2.md

 * Change `match` to recognize clauses based on bindings instead of symbols, and make it treat `else` like `cond`.

+* Make every place where binding variables currently appear allow arbitrary match patterns (this requires some thought for handling what is currently things like `(define (f x) ..)`, so maybe we do this in a more limited way or change that way of defining functions to use a new keyword)

+* Building on the match allowance, also allow functions to be defined case-by-case, for example maybe using a notation like this (roughly allowed in all internal definition contexts where := is the keyword that triggers this kind of parsing):

+        (length '()) := 0
+        (length (cons x y)) := (+ 1 (len y))

 * Consider changing `cond` (and `match`) to use `#:else` instead of `else`.

 * More prefabs for basic values, especially ones like srclocs where it is useful to make cross phase